edzhelyov/s9-e3/README.md

 If you click on the inputs they will toggle their state, as black is for 'off' and yellow for 'on'.

 You can connect elements by clicking on the output circle of the source element and clicking on the appropriate input circle of the destination element.
 Then you can toggle the source of different elements for see how the whole circuit reacts to the changes.
+Connected elements will have a gray line drawn to show their connection, if you double click on it or try to connect the elements again it will disappear and disconnect the elements.